trink/symtseries/README.md

 *Return*

-- string representing the current word in window in SAX notation or nil if the word is incomplete
+- string representing the current word in window in SAX notation

 #### __eq
 ```lua